Parable of the Renegades

 "Fine...
 I'll keep that in mind," Lucas grumbled as his eyes took a steady pace to close themselves.

 Despite what she preached, Rio wasn’t completely serious.
 After all, she told the truth but didn't want Lucas to understand.
-Her real reason for hugging him while disguising it a submission hold was because she found his natural body heat to be warmer than the blanket they shared.
-Rio no longer shivered.
+Her reason for hugging him with a submission hold was because she found his natural body heat to be warmer than the blanket they shared, proven by how she no longer shivered.

 It went out of hand for a moment when Rio closed her eyes.
 She held Lucas tighter in a loving manner, but the name she whispered belonged to someone else.
-Luckily, Lucas failed to hear her due to focusing more on trying to fall asleep.
+Luckily, Lucas failed to hear her.
+He was too focused on trying to fall asleep.

 Her slight mishap and what little vitality she absorbed from Lucas during their fight kept her awake for a little longer.
-Rio examined the string tied around her finger with an eye that conveyed neither happiness nor sadness.
+Rio examined the string tied around her finger.
+Neither happiness nor sadness dominated her eye.

 「Are we truly meant to be, Lucas? 」